 All scripts that meet our criteria will be read once in their entirety.
 Based on the recommendations of our reading committee, approximately 25% of scripts will move forward to a semifinalist round.
 10-20 projects will advance to a finalist round, from which 2 plays will be selected as winners.
-Final selections will be made by Ralph Alan Cohen (Co-Founder and Director of Mission), Amy Wratchford (Managing Director), Jay McClure (Associate Artistic Producer and Casting Director), and Anne G. Morgan (Literary Manager).
+Final selections will be made by Ethan McSweeny (Artistic Director), Ralph Alan Cohen (Co-Founder and Director of Mission), Amy Wratchford (Managing Director), Jay McClure (Associate Artistic Producer and Casting Director), and Anne G. Morgan (Literary Manager).

 In order to support a fair process, all readers will evaluate plays based on the script itself and with no knowledge of the writer’s identity.

 All writers will be notified of their application status as the selection process moves forward.
 Second-round winners will be announced in January 2019, with the selected plays produced in early 2020.
 Shakespeare’s New Contemporaries plays for Year 3 will be selected in 2020 and produced in 2021.

-We expect that the vast majority of plays produced through Shakespeare’s New Contemporaries will come through this open submission and blind selection process.
+We expect that the vast majority of plays produced through Shakespeare’s New Contemporaries will come through this open submission and anonymous selection process.
 However, there may be a handful of projects over the course of the 20 years that are selected by invitation or collaboration, as these can broaden and deepen the conversations between Shakespeare’s New Contemporaries, the American Shakespeare Center, and the wider theatre community.